Prerequisite/Corequisite Key

 3 credit hours

-Studies the various forms of violence for which females are victimized at significantly higher rates.
-Students will examine (a) the theories related to female victimization, (b) the impact of stereotypes and myths on societal perceptions of female victimization, (c) the criminal justice system response to female victims and (d) the impact of victimization on the victims themselves and on females in general.
+This course examines various forms of gender-based violence, focusing especially on violence at which women and girls are victimized at significantly higher rates.
+Students examine the theories related to female victimization, the impact of stereotypes and myths on societal perceptions of female victimization, the criminal justice system response to female victims, and the impact of victimization on victims individually and on women and girls in general.
+Cross listed with SOC 317.

 CJ 318